Advice about registering with the police.

 Students from some non-EEA countries who are studying for more than six months are required to register with the police within seven days of arrival in the UK.

-If your visa stamp in your passport reads ‘Must register with the police within 7 days’, ‘pol reg within 7 days’ or similar message, you will need to make sure that you do this within 7 days of arrival in the UK.
+If your visa stamp in your passport reads ‘Must register with the police within 7 days’, ‘pol reg within 7 days’ or a similar message, you need to make sure that you do this within seven days of arrival in the UK.
 If your visa does not mention police registration, you do not have to register.

 If you apply for your Student visa (previously Tier 4) from outside the UK, you will receive a visa vignette in your passport valid for 30 days.
 This visa will state whether you need to register with the police.
 If you are issued with this new 30 day visa, you will also receive a letter confirming that your visa application for the UK has been successful and provide the start/expiry date of your visa.

 In order to register with the police, please read the following information and take the requested documents to the Overseas Visitors Records Office at 323 Borough High Street London SE1 1JL:

 1. You must visit the OVRO to register and collect your Police Registration Certificate (PRC) within seven days of arriving in London.